-In 2016, the campaign for diversity in stories and publishing was at the fore – and it seemed (to me at least) to be a rallying cry for diversity at all levels.
+In 2016, the campaign for diversity in stories and publishing was at the fore – and it was a rallying cry for diversity at all levels.
 Not just in the stories we tell and how they are illustrated, but in the people who produce them.

 Since we launched Storytime we have been trying to do our own small part to support diversity (otherwise known as the real world… normality?) in stories wherever we can.
 Here are some of the things we’ve been doing and things we’re still working at: